This post may contain affiliate links, for more information see our disclaimer.

 Ticker Symbol: EEM

-It is also used by many long-term investors to add foreign exposure to their portfolio.
-Its expense ratio is 0.67% which is higher than average.
+It is also used by many long-term investors to add international exposure to their portfolio.
+Its expense ratio is 0.67%, which is higher than average.

 Vanguard Total International Stock ETF